THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We landed in Auckland January 11th and arrived back home February 15th, spending 35 days exploring the country.
 Here are some tips for planning your own New Zealand adventure!

 We traveled about 4,000km in our little Fornaxia.
 Do we feel like we spent enough time exploring?
 Of course not, we never do.
 It would have been nice to get down to the bottom of the South Island, but the way our schedule worked out with Waitangi Day we didn’t have enough time.

 While cavorting around Auckland we looked online at cars, and our last day in Auckland we bought Fornaxia the Ford Mondeo.
-She served us very well, not only was she roomy enough for EVERYTHING we brought but she ran great and we both got a lot more comfortable driving manual.
+She served us very well, not only was she roomy enough for EVERYTHING we brought but she ran great and we both got a lot more comfortable driving a manual transmission.

 It may sound kind of odd to buy a car to just drive around for six weeks, but the math totally worked out for us.
 It would have cost over a thousand dollars to rent a car for a month.
 Instead, after everything was said and done and sold, we spent $382.88 USD on our car.

 - Tent – We have been carrying around a two-person tent since we moved aboard, but decided at the last minute to upgrade our tent to a four-person tent with a separate living room.
 This ended up being a great idea because several times it rained on us.
 Instead of having to lay in bed, we had room to set up our camping chairs in the living room to read and eat.

 - Camping chairs